-Panning Speed: Functions such as Find (choose Edit->Find) offer the exciting experience of panning across the sky to zoom in on the object of your search.
+Panning Speed: Functions such as Find (choose Edit | Find) offer the exciting experience of panning across the sky to zoom in on the object of your search.
 To increase or decrease the speed of this animation, adjust the Panning Speed slider.

-Animate Location Change: Checking this option will simulate the experience of flying through space when you change your viewing location.
+Animate Location Change: Selecting this simulates the experience of flying through space and landing on an object after setting it as your viewing location (for example, selecting Go There for a planet in the Planets Window).
 We recommend leaving the animation speed slider set to its maximum, unless you have a very fast computer and find that the animation sequence is over too quickly.
-If you do not have this option checked, changing your location puts you instantly at the new location.
+If you do not have this option selected, changing your location puts you instantly at the new location.